ArthurZey/arthurzey.github.io/_pages/stubs/superpowers.md

 * can go back any length of time, 5 second or 5 years, back into my own body with everything that I now know
 * no fast-forwarding
-* what happens if I die
+* what happens if I die (everything resets to when I was born, so huge incentive to not die)
 * no jumping to a previous timeline

 Next, I want to talk about some of the consequences of this: